The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 • a Statement of Rights for older people.

-The new Act will also build on priority aged care reforms that have already been delivered.
+The new Act will also build on priority aged care reforms that have already been delivered

 The legislative changes so far

-The new Aged Care Act will support the broader reforms to the aged care system.
+The new Act will support the broader reforms to the aged care system.
+This includes some priority aged care reforms that we have already delivered by amending existing aged care legislation.

 See our reforms roadmap for a full timeline of proposed reforms.